 Students who will be enrolled in programs held at the University of Pittsburgh are responsible for organizing their own housing.
-Students typically select to:
+Students typically select:

 University of Pittsburgh dormitories

-- Pennsylvania Hall: To reserve a room here, please fill out this form.
+- Panther Hall: To reserve a room here, please fill out this form.

 - Tower C: To reserve a room here, you’ll first need to register for your classes.

 Locating a summer rental in Pittsburgh

 Neighborhoods close to the University include North Oakland, South Oakland, Bloomfield, Shadyside, Squirrel Hill, Greenfield, and Friendship.
 Highland Park, Morningside, Regent Square, and Lawrenceville are also good options, but slightly further away.
 Remember: city buses are free with your Pitt Student ID!